Vulnerability and power on networks: Vulnerability and power on networks

 When $\vg_G < 0$ the equivalence between the problems of maximizing the vulnerability function over the non-empty sets of $\SS(G)$ and that of finding a 2-vertex cover of minimum size does not hold anymore.
-In this case a simple lower bound on $\vg_G$ is given by $LB(G) = 1 - \delta(G)$, where $\delta(G)$ denotes the minimum degree of a node of $G$.
-However there are cases where this bound is not tight, as it happens for the graph $G$ shown in Figure \ref{stable}.
-The graph is a non-bipartite, cubic (hence regular) graph and thus $LB(G) = -2 \leq \vg_G < 0$.
-The black nodes form an independent set $S$ with $|S| = 4$ and $|N(S)| = 5$, and thus $ v_{G}(S) = -1$ is maximum and $\vg_{G} = v_{G}(S) > LB(G)$.

-The fact that one can decide in polynomial time the sign of the vulnerability of a graph leads to the following result.

-\begin{theorem} For every fixed $k \in \mathbb{Z}$, the problem of deciding whether a graph $G$ has vulnerability $\vg_{G} \geq k$ can be solved in polynomial time. \end{theorem} \proof The thesis follows from Theorem \ref{theo:computation} if $k \geq 0$.
-Moreover, the answer to the stated decision question is positive for all graphs with $1 - \delta(G) \geq k$.
-So we can limit ourselves to the case $1 - \delta(G) < k < 0$.
-In this case it is easy to verify that there exists a non-empty independent set $S$ of $G$ with $v_{G}(S) \geq k$ if and only if there exists a set $T \subseteq V$ with $|T| = -k$ such that at least one of the connected components of the graph $G(V\setminus T)$ has non-negative vulnerability.
-The existence of such a subset $T$ can be checked by complete enumeration in time $O(|V|^{-k} M(|V|))$, where $M(|V|))$ denotes the polynomial time complexity of determining if a graph $G$ is non-regularizable.

-From the above theorem it follows that the problem of computing the vulnerability of a graph is polynomial for regularizable graphs having a fixed upper bound on the minimum node degree $\delta(G)$, as, for instance, the cubic graphs.
-Indeed $\vg_{G}$ can be computed using a binary search on the interval $[1 - \delta(G), -1]$, by checking, for any given $k$ in the interval, if $\vg_{G} \geq k$.
-Furthermore, the problem is polynomial for regularizable graphs whose minimum node degree $\delta(G)$ has a lower bound of the form $\delta(G) \geq |V| - k$, for some fixed $k$, as, for instance, the complements of the cubic graphs.
-Indeed, all the independent sets of these graphs have cardinality at most $k$, and thus can be enumerated in $O(|V|^{k})$.
-We finally remark that, since for every maximal independent set $S$ of a graph $G$ it holds $v_{G}(S) = |S| - |V \setminus S| = 2|S| - |V|$, the problem of finding a maximal independent set of maximum vulnerability corresponds to the problem of finding an independent set of maximum cardinality, and thus it is $NP$-hard.

-When $\vg_G < 0$ one can address the problem of computing $\vg_G$ by integer linear programming.
-A 0-1 linear programming model of problem (\ref{eq:barnuG}) can be defined by introducing two binary variables $x_{i}$ and $y_{i}$ for each $i \in V$ with the meaning that $x_{i} = 1$ if $i \in S$, 0 otherwise, and $y_{i} = 1$ if $i \in N(S)$, 0 otherwise.
+In order to solve problem (\ref{eq:barnuG}) in the general case we adopt an integer linear programming approach.
+A 0-1 linear programming model of the problem can be defined by introducing two binary variables $x_{i}$ and $y_{i}$ for each $i \in V$ with the meaning that $x_{i} = 1$ if $i \in S$, 0 otherwise, and $y_{i} = 1$ if $i \in N(S)$, 0 otherwise.
 The model is